dreamcareer7/real-estate-server/api_docs/envelope.md

 ### Authentication

-::: notice
+::: warning
 Any of the endpoints in below *might* return `HTTP 412`.
 That would mean we do not have authentication for this user on Docusign or the Tokens we have for this user have been expired.

 As a result of this, the authentication process described below must be restarted.
-If successful, the origin action must be tried again.
+If successful, the original action must be tried again.
 :::

 The process of authenticating a user is as follows: